Andrew-Roide/m3-0124-code-solutions/node-process/node-process-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is a computer process?
-  rocess is the instance of a computer program that is being executed by one or many threads.
+  process is the instance of a computer program that is being executed by one or many threads.

 - Roughly how many computer processes are running on your computer operating system (Task Manager or Activity Monitor)?
   200